A note on some applications of the extension of Abel's lemma: Introduction

 Now it does not appear any connection has been made between the extension of Abel's lemma and this result, but as we shall demonstrate, it is a simple consequence of it.
 To this end, we shall prove some more general formulas in the next section which we believe are interesting applications of the Andrews-Freitas formula.
 For this, we will use a result from the work [6].
-For some relevant series identities of a similar nature see also [5].
+For some relevant series identities of a similar nature see also [5,8].
+The main theorems presented here appear to differ considerably from previous similar examples, such as [8, pg.24, eq.(2.4)] where sums involving $(n)_M$ run over $M,$ since ours run over $n.$